ToddHossack/omnipay-moneris/README.md

-# omnipay-moneris
+# omnipay-moneris-hpp

-Moneris driver for the Omnipay payment processing library - Canada Merchant Resource Center
+Moneris HPP driver for the Omnipay payment processing library - Canada Merchant Resource Center

 # Installation
 Omnipay is installed via [Composer](http://getcomposer.org/).
 To install, simply add it to your `composer.json` file: